kevinchau03/AnimeBuddy/README.md

 ## What it is

-This extension will allows users to track and store their favourite anime!
+This extension allows user to track and be notified of their favourite animes/movies.

 ## Technologies Used

-This extension uses React and API
+This extension uses React for the front-end.

-## LOL :D
+## How to use it

+Simply Clone this Project and add the uilt into your google extensions.